eurostat/classification-lineage-visualiser/README.md

 ## Classification Lineage Visualiser Prototype

-A front-end application to visualize the lineage of classification items over time.
-This prototype is built using HTML, CSS, and JavaScript.
-The user select form is populated with data from an RDF database using SPARQL queries.
-The application allows users to select a concept and view its evolution over different years.
+This front-end application, built using HTML and JavaScript, allows users to explore the evolution of classification items over time.
+Users can select a concept from a dropdown menu and the application then displays the concept's lineage across different years.

-## Features
+### Key Features

-### Dynamic Search with Typeahead
+* **Dynamic Search with Typeahead:**
-- The prototype implements a multi-stage selection process using cascading dropdown menus.
-Selecting an option in the "family" dropdown dynamically populates the "version" and "concept" dropdowns with real-time filtering based on user-defined criteria.
+    * The application employs a multi-stage selection process with cascading dropdowns.
+Selecting an option in one dropdown dynamically filters and populates subsequent dropdowns based on user selections.
-- The "concept" dropdown displays both the code and label for each concept.
+    * The "concept" dropdown displays both concept code and label, ensuring users choose valid concepts.

-- This ensures that the user always selects a valid concept.
-### Retrieve Data Over the Years
+* **Visualising Lineage Over Time:**
-- The application begins by displaying the selected concept for a specific year.
-It then retrieves target classifications (or data) from the correspondence tables.
-Finally, it iterates through the available targets, querying data for each year to visualize the evolution of the concept over time.
+    * Upon selecting a concept and year, the application retrieves relevant data from correspondence tables, then iterates through available years, querying data for each year to visualise the concept's evolution.

-## Recent Development Overview

-**Classification Lineage Visualizer Prototype:**

-* I've finalized the design of the initial prototype for the classification lineage visualizer.
-This includes functionality to:
+### Achievements

-    * Visualize concept changes over time.
+* **Core Functionality:** Successfully implemented the core feature of visualising concept changes over time.
-    * Select concept code using a dropdown menu.
+* **Concept Selection:** Implemented a user-friendly dropdown menu for selecting concept codes.

-**SPARQL Query Development:**

-* I'm currently developing SPARQL queries to retrieve data for the visualizer.
-This involves creating:
+* **Data Retrieval:** Optimised SPARQL queries for efficient data retrieval.
-    * Dropdowns populated with a version (year).
-    * Dropdowns populated with a concepts list.
-    * Tracking mechanisms for concept changes and continuity.

-**Progress on Specific Tasks:**

-* Cascading dropdowns with a typeahead for concept selection are complete and functional.
-* Data retrieval from the RDF database used in dropdowns is operational.
-* The application is now able to query data for different years to show the evolution of concepts.
+* **Lineage Rendering:** Enhanced logic for clear and accurate display of lineage relationships.
+* **Concept Dropdown Population:** Improved the process of populating the dropdown menu with relevant concept codes.

+### Latest Developments In This Version

+* **Concept ID Dropdown:** The current implementation displays codes at level 3 depth (PRODCOM) and level 5 depth (CN).
+Refinements based on user feedback may be necessary.
+* **Data Retrieval:** A new logic for retrieving backward-looking data is being evaluated for performance and accuracy.
+* **Code Optimisation:** Code cleaning and optimisation are ongoing to improve efficiency and maintainability.

+### Project Success

+The Classification Lineage Visualiser prototype has successfully achieved its goals.
+The project aimed to create a visual representation of concept changes over time.
+This involved implementing a user interface with cascading dropdowns for concept selection, fetching data using SPARQL queries, and developing logic for lineage rendering and dropdown population.

-**Development Environment Setup:**
+### Development Environment
+**CORS proxy:**

-* The development environment is configured, including a proxy to address CORS errors.
+* A development environment has been configured, including a proxy to address CORS errors.
+Please refer to the [cors anywhere demo](https://cors-anywhere.herokuapp.com/corsdemo) for proxy usage.
+* This is a demo server and not intended for production use.
+Limiting 50 queries per 60 minutes.

+**Cache Management:**
+This application caches data to improve performance.
+User needs to clear the cache manually to fetch the latest data and avoid memory issues.
+Memory usages is average and wont cause any issues in short term.
+Please see developer tools for memory usage : `F12` -> `Application` -> `Storage` -> `Clear site data`

+#### Main Files

+* **queryBuilder.js**: Contains functions to build SPARQL queries for data retrieval.
+* **dataForGraphs.js**: Contains the main data retrieval logic and functions to produce data for graphs.